What You Need to Know Before Attending a New Student Orientation (NSO) Session

 What to do before you come to NSO

 Sessions begin at 9 a.m., Please plan to arrive around 8:30 a.m. to check in.
 Students will meet in the Fine Arts Center off of E. Davis Street.
-Parents will be gathering in the Pioneer Cellular Event Center, located south of the football field.
+The Family Session will be located in the Pioneer Cellular Event Center on 7th Street, just south of the football field.

 Before your session

 - Jot down a list of possible classes you would enjoy taking.

 - Go to www.swosu.edu and scroll to the bottom of the page.
 Click on “Class schedules” to view course selection and closed classes.

 - Prepare for and take placement exams (CPT) if needed.
 For more info, visit the Assessment Center’s website.

 - Get copies of any updated ACT reports and bring with you to the session.

 - Get copies of any advanced placement (AP) credit reports and bring with you to the session.